CatenaTools/catena-public-docs/features/authentication/device.md

 ## Configuration

+{% admonition type="warning" %}
+Be sure to configure the [Catena platform auth service](catena-platform/index.md) when using this validator.

+The `ConnectionString` used by the DEVICE validator must match the `ConnectionString` used by the [Catena platform auth service](catena-platform/index.md) to enroll devices and authenticate.
+{% /admonition %}

 To use the device provider with the Catena authentication service, make sure it is enabled in the configuration and the database `ConnectionString` is configured.

 ```json